igorkry/tnt4j-streams/README.md

  defined for that field in stream parser configuration or value was not resolved by parser from Raw activity data. **NOTE:** it is recommended to use it for **DEBUGGING** purposes only.
 For a production version of your software, remove this property form stream parser configuration.
 Default value - `false`.
 (Optional)
- * `ActivityDelim` - defining activities delimiter symbol used by parsers.
+ * `ActivityDelim` - defines activities delimiter symbol used by parsers.
 Value can be one of: `EOL` - end of line, or `EOF` - end of file/stream.
 Default value - `EOL`.
 (Optional)
  * `RequireDefault` - indicates that all parser fields/locators by default are required to resolve to non-null values.
 Default value -
  `false`.
 (Optional).
 The `field` attribute `required="true"` (or `false`) may be used to take precedence over the `RequireDefault`